 For most adult beginners, acrylic is the recommended starting medium because it is forgiving, versatile, and allows you to learn core painting principles without medium-specific frustrations.

 That said, there is no wrong choice.
 If you are drawn to watercolour's luminosity or oil's depth, starting with your preferred medium keeps you motivated.
 The instructor at Art by Ancourage will adapt the teaching to your chosen medium and skill level.
-Try a $18 trial class to find your ideal medium.
+Many adult students explore two or three mediums over their first year before settling on the one that best matches their creative goals and working style.
+Try a trial class ($18) to find your ideal medium.

 What to Expect in a Painting Class